-Moreover, the Plaintiffs do not take umbrage at the use of racial targets, so long as those targets serve the ends of preserving minority voters' ability to elect.
-Quoting from the Alabama decision during their closing statement, the Plaintiffs observed that, in order to be narrowly tailored, the legislature must ask "to what extent must we preserve existing minority percentages in order to maintain the minorities' present ability to elect the candidate of its choice."
+percentages in order to maintain the minorities' present ability to elect the candidate of its choice."
 Trial Tr.
 819:23-820:1 (Plaintiffs) (quoting Alabama, 135 S. Ct. at 1274).
 But, the inquiry into whether the targets are adequately justified only occurs after finding race predominant.
 If targets themselves constitute subordination, then it is hard to see how the Plaintiffs have not smuggled one inquiry into the next.
-This would again threaten the foundations of the VRA by making all its redistricting applications subject to strict scrutiny and set up a potential conflict between rigidity alien to all other positive grants of legislative power, then the use of racial targets by states acting under congressional mandate would not - by itself - seem an appropriate per se trigger for strict scrutiny.
+This would again threaten the foundations of the VRA by making all its redistricting applications subject to strict scrutiny13 and set up a potential conflict between the Fourteenth Amendment's Equal Protection Clause and the Fifteenth Amendment's Enforcement Clause.